 Crocodiles today look very similar to ones from the Jurassic period some 200 million years ago.
 There are also very few species alive today — just 25.
 Other animals such as lizards and birds have achieved a diversity of many thousands of species in the same amount of time or less.

-Prehistory also saw types of crocodile we don’t see today, including giants as big as dinosaurs, plant-eaters, fast runners and serpentine forms that lived in the sea.
+Prehistory also saw types of crocodiles we don’t see today, including giants as big as dinosaurs, plant-eaters, fast runners, and serpentine forms that lived in the sea.

 In the new research, published today in the journal Nature Communications Biology, the scientists explain how crocodiles follow a pattern of evolution known as “punctuated equilibrium.”